EastEnders Live Week: 17 February 2015

 The residents of Albert Square are haunted by the death of Lucy as Ian and Jane's wedding dawns over Walford.
-Lauren Branning's (Jacqueline Jossa) quest to out the killer continues; she gives Jane the wedding card, however Jane is shocked when it is revealed what Lauren wrote – "I know what happened to Lucy.
+Lauren Branning's (Jacqueline Jossa) quest to out the killer continues.
+She gives Jane the wedding card; however, Jane is shocked when it is revealed what Lauren wrote – "I know what happened to Lucy.
 She was killed at home."

-Meanwhile, Phil Mitchell (Steve McFadden) returns to the Square with Billy Mitchell (Perry Fenwick) and Peggy Mitchell (Barbara Windsor) by his side.
-Phil is determined to find Ian as he has found something that he should know, but it soon becomes apparent that Phil and Billy have been followed by a mysterious man named Vincent Hubbard (Richard Blackwood).
-He approaches them in search for Ronnie Mitchell (Samantha Womack) before going to the hospital, leaving a single rose for her.
-It is also the day that Ronnie is due to be woken up from her coma following a car crash on New Year's Day; doctors are successful when she starts breathing on her own, and an overwhelmed Roxy Mitchell (Rita Simons) tells Charlie Cotton (Declan Bennett) not to breathe a word of their recent one-night stand; Ronnie awakens as the conversation happens.
+Meanwhile, Phil Mitchell (Steve McFadden) returns to Albert Square with Billy Mitchell (Perry Fenwick) and Peggy Mitchell (Barbara Windsor) by his side.
+Phil is determined to find Ian, as he has found something that he should know, but it soon becomes apparent that Phil and Billy have been followed by a mysterious man named Vincent Hubbard (Richard Blackwood).
+He approaches them in search of Ronnie Mitchell (Samantha Womack) before going to the hospital, leaving a single rose for her.
+It is also the day that Ronnie is due to be woken up from her coma following a car crash on New Year's Day.
+The doctors are successful when she starts breathing on her own, and an overwhelmed Roxy Mitchell (Rita Simons) tells Charlie Cotton (Declan Bennett) not to breathe a word of their recent one-night stand; Ronnie awakens as the conversation happens.

 Meanwhile, Peggy confronts Dot Branning (June Brown) over her son, Nick Cotton (John Altman), framing Phil for causing the crash, only to learn that Nick has died.
 Peggy comforts Dot and invites her to move in with her and her son Grant Mitchell (Ross Kemp) in Portugal.
-Later, Peggy visits The Queen Vic and meets its new landlord, Mick Carter (Danny Dyer), who tells her to "get out of my pub" - which Peggy was known for saying as landlady.
+Later, Peggy visits The Queen Vic and meets its new landlord, Mick Carter (Danny Dyer), who tells her to "get out of my pub", which Peggy was known for saying as landlady.
 As Phil procures a passport for Peggy, she warns him that his wife Sharon Mitchell (Letitia Dean) will find out about his plans.
 As Ian waits for Jane at the wedding ceremony, Phil arrives to talk to him.

 A worried Stacey Branning (Lacey Turner) informs Max Branning (Jake Wood) that Lauren knows what happened to Lucy.
-Max is unnerved and when Abi Branning (Lorna Fitzgerald) confronts him, he tells her that Lauren knows that she killed Lucy.
+Max is unnerved and, when Abi Branning (Lorna Fitzgerald) confronts him, he tells her that Lauren knows that she killed Lucy.